j0r1ss0u/I4TKnowledge.org/README.md

 I4TK Knowledge Network is a platform designed for digital governance research and collaboration.
 Researchers can:
 - Upload and share research documents with IPFS decentralized storage
-- Tokenize contributions on the Ethereum blockchain (ERC-1155)
+- Tokenize contributions on the Ethereum blockchain (ERC-1155) for IP tracking
 - Engage with an AI assistant for semantic document search
 - Collaborate on policy research projects
 - Manage events and track research progress